cxrissafernandez/FYP-VDES-GPS-Spoofing/README.md

 ## 1. Repository Structure and Milestones

-The folders below reflect the project's milestones, allowing reviewers to verify the progression from initial proof-of-concept to the final C-language implementation:
+The folders below reflect the project's milestones, the progression from initial proof-of-concept to the final C-language implementation:

 | Folder | Content | Milestone Achieved |
 | :--- | :--- | :--- |